joshuacords/opr/OPR-Riverside-Version.md

 - The other unit is the Transport they are Embarking into

 ### Unit Cohesion
-Units are groups of 1 or more models that activate and defend together.
-Models in a unit must deploy and move together, maintaining Unit Cohesion when given a choice by the Unit’s commander.

-Unit Cohesion means:
 - All models in the unit must stay within 1” of another model in the unit, *and*
 - All models in the unit must stay within a 9” diameter or as close as possible.